It’s a natural habit to brush our own teeth on a daily basis but somehow, we as pet owners often forget about the dental health of our pets.

 As important as it is to incorporate a regular brushing routine into your dog’s daily schedule, you might still have some questions about the hows and whys of caring for your canine’s teeth.
 Here are some answers to the more common questions.

-At What Age Should I Start Brushing My Dog’s Teeth?
+When You Should Start Brushing Your Dog’s Teeth?

 To sum it up, the younger you start, the better.
 The earlier you make a daily brushing regimen a normal part of your puppy or dog’s day, the easier it will be for them to get used to the process and even start to enjoy it.